uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 Norwegian Research council does currently not specify licenses.
 The omnipresent rule is "as open as possible, as closed as necessary".

+We wish to emphasize that using a restrictive license with the intention to protect privacy of the data is not a good substitute for having the data sufficiently anonymized.

 ## Questions and contact